Looking for which cyber security certifications you should get your hands on? Here are 5 certifications that will boost your salary in 2018.

 4. (ISC)2 CCSP – $117,000

-Within two years, 41% of enterprises will be running business-critical IT services in hybrid, public and private clouds, data from Traditional IT revealed.
+Within two years, 41% of enterprises will be running business-critical IT services in a hybrid, public and private clouds, data from Traditional IT revealed.

 Because of this greater reliance on cloud technology, the need for professionals with proven cloud skills is increasing.